-Net income attributable to ChinaNet Online Holdings, Inc.: Total net income as adjusted by the net income or loss attributable to the noncontrolling interest shareholders as discussed above yields the net income attributable to ChinaNet Online Holdings, Inc. Our net income attributable to ChinaNet Online Holdings, Inc. was US\$3.0 million for both the year ended December 31, 2012 and 2011.
-Adjusted Non-GAAP net income attributable to ChinaNet Online Holdings, Inc. which excludes the previously discussed non-cash gains or expenses recognized for non-recurring transactions for the year ended December 31, 2012 and 2011 was approximately US\$3.2 million and US\$5.0 million for the year ended December 31, 2012 and 2011, respectively.
+Net loss/income attributable to ChinaNet Online Holdings, Inc.: Total net loss/income as adjusted by the net loss/income attributable to the noncontrolling interest shareholders as discussed above yields the net loss/income attributable to ChinaNet Online Holdings, Inc. Net loss attributable to ChinaNet Online Holdings, Inc. was US\$0.23 million for the year ended December 31, 2013 as compared to a net income attributable to ChinaNet Online Holdings, Inc. of US\$3.00 million for the year ended December 31, 2012.